SavinaRoja/Bottiquette/PHILOSOPHY.md

   ```

 - **Only one instance of the bot is run simultaneously**
-  This prevents two separate instances of the bot from
+  This is a possible problem of running your bot with a
+  cron job.
+The scheduler may start another instance of
+  your bot before the first one has completed.
+This may
-  commenting on the same submission/comment twice.
-This
+  cause the bots to comment on the same submission/comment
-  also prevent two bots from hanging over one resource.
+  twice.
+There are many ways to solve this, such as using
+  a PID file or using the `tendo` module as shown below.

   ```python
   # http://stackoverflow.com/a/1265445/898577